Latte Filters

 <h1>{$heading|truncate:20,''}</h1>

-Filters can be applied on expression:
+Filters can also be applied to an expression:

 {var $name = ($title|upper) . ($subtitle|lower)}</h1>